Anjali (1990 film): Release and reception

 Anjali was released on 12 July 1990 by GV Films.
 The following day, N. Krishnaswamy wrote for The Indian Express that "directing so many kids must have been such a difficult task ... and [Mani Ratnam] has been so successful in this department."
 On 5 August 1990, Ananda Vikatan overwhelmingly appreciated the film, rating it 58 out of 100.
-It was noted to be inspired by the 1979 televised docudrama Son-Rise: A Miracle of Love.

 A Telugu dubbed version was released later that year.
 After the success of the Hindi dubbed version of Roja (1992), this film was dubbed in Hindi in 1993.

 Accolades

 Anjali was chosen as India's official entry to the Oscars in 1991, but was not nominated.
 It was screened at the International Film Festival of India along with Sandhya Raagam (1990) as the only two Tamil films as part of Indian Panorama.